kunamech/voidcord/README.md

 A new custom Discord client based on simplicity, extendability and performance using NeutralinoJS.

 Note: Not finished and lacks many features.
 You will need to install the cached assets manually untill I fix it.
+(Most likely going to be injected from a Node script before neu.

 Installation
 ===